What is Threat Assessment and Crisis Management: Podcast

 We urge you to adopt a “less than 50 page” crisis handbook and business continuity plan that will lift your team’s decision-making during the first critical hours of an incident.
 Supporting data is vital for compliance purposes—but by focusing on key decisions, rapid communications and other needs during the first eight hours of response, we can demonstrate the incredible value of discipline during and after an incident.
 Please consult Dr. Barton’s book, Crisis Leadership Now (available on amazon.com) for a list of questions you should ask any consultant you engage.

-The Most Quoted Expert Globally on Workplace Violence and Crises
+The Most Quoted Expert Globally on Workplace Incidents

 Not a source of legal or clinical advice.
 For more information, see Wikipedia: larry barton